Business Compliance12 min read1 May 2026

 • Cost: S$315 (S$15 name application + S$300 registration)

-• Duration: Indefinite (no expiry, but annual filings required)
+• Duration: Indefinite (annual filings required)

 • Processing: Instant for straightforward applications